Raising the Floor: Tools That Helped Me Function Again

 - First Do No Pharm (2024) - Questions the medication-first reflex and industry incentives; nudges to ask better questions and prioritize basics and informed consent.

 Not endorsements, just films that helped me see the terrain differently.
-Watch for principles, not dogma; keep what serves.
+Watch for principles, not dogma.

 Why I Sifted This Hard